 Liposuction is often used in conjunction with a tummy tuck, or abdominoplasty.
 Whilst liposuction can tighten skin by retracting once the fat is take out, if the skin has been stretched too much or in older women where the skin is not so taut as it once was, the skin might not tighten as much as you’d like.
 This is where a tummy tuck might become necessary.

-If you’d like more information about liposuction, liposculpture, tummy tucks or anything else, you can contact Dr Patrick Briggs at his clinic on (08) 9381 9300, or check out the blogs below:
+If you’d like more information about liposuction, liposculpture, tummy tucks or any procedures, you can contact Dr Patrick Briggs at his clinic or check out the blogs